5 recommended OTC drugs

 Oral antihistamines — cetirizine, loratadine.

-Creams with 0.5-1% hydrocortisone — for persistent swelling and itching.
+Hydrocortisone 0.5-1% creams — for persistent swelling and itching.

 Anti-itch creams — menthol, calamine.